Laid Line Drawings in "Currents" at Basket Books & Art, Houston

 Owner-curators Edwin Smalling and Laura Hughes, at Basket Books & Art in Houston, included four Laid Line Drawings in the "Currents" group exhibition (July 29 – September 2, 2023).
 The solid lines in these drawings trace the creases in Fabriano paper; broken lines also reveal the thicknesses of that paper.
 The images above are details of the four selected drawings from the series.

-Drawing featured in "100 Days 100 Women" in 2018
+Drawing featured in "100 Days 100 Women" blog

-Drawing featured in "100 Days 100 Women" in 2018
+Drawing featured in "100 Days 100 Women" blog

-Speaking on early Picasso, 2 June 2023 in New York City
+Presentation on early Picasso, 2 June 2023 in New York City

-Speaking on early Picasso, 2 June 2023 in New York City
+Presentation on early Picasso, 2 June 2023 in New York City

 I delivered a paper, “Subliminal Sexual Positioning: Picasso’s Placements of Texts, Before the Demoiselles,” at the 2023 annual conference of the Society for Textual Scholarship, which took place at The New School in Manhattan.
 This year’s conference theme was “Design and Text” and my panel was called "Making Texts Visible" (see full conference program [here]).